ohmlabs/ohm/tutorials/aws.md

 cd npm
 sudo make install
 ```
-### Install Important Node Modules
-As previously stated, Node has a great deal of modules that are easily downloaded using npm.
-While each web project should have it's own packages.json for installing dependencies there are a few modules that you may want to consider installing globally (i.e. sudo npm install -g whatever_module):
-* Express: Sinatra inspired web development framework for node.js
-* Jade: robust, elegant, feature rich template engine for nodejs
-* Coffee-Script: Javascript pre-processor
-* Forever: A simple CLI tool for ensuring that a given script runs continuously (i.e. forever)

 ### Build Your Node.js App
 Now that you have node installed I would suggest using a node.js boilerplate to get your app up and running.
 I have provided a boilerplate that you can use to get started.
 Simply:
 ```sh